Ignaciogovo/Ignaciogovo/README.md

 - 👯 If you have any projects you would like to colaborate, reach out to me.
 - 💬 Ask me about **tech and sports**
 - ✏️  languagues: python, SQL, php, html
-- ⚒️ tech: Docker, git, css
+- ⚒️ tech: Docker, git, css, bootstrap
+- 👨‍💻 databases: mysql, sql server, postgresql, mariadb, mongodb

 </h4>
 </div>